cicidrums/ping-pong/README.md

 ## Specifications

+* _When User inputs a number, this will count to specified number with these rules:_
 * _Numbers divisible by 3 are replaced with "Ping"_
 * _Numbers divisible by 5 are replaced with "Pong"_
 * _Numbers divisible by 15 are replaced with "Ping Pong"_